-3. The Board of Directors is charged with ensuring compliance with these Guidelines.
-The DRC in conjunction with the Board of Directors shall further have the authority to repeal, alter, revise, change, or amend these Guidelines at any time, as needed in the DRC's and the Board's sole discretion.
+- 3. The Board of Directors is charged with ensuring compliance with these Guidelines.
+The Board of Directors further have the authority to repeal, alter, revise, change, or amend these Guidelines at any time, as needed in the Board of Directors' sole discretion.
 Written notice of any such change shall be furnished to all Owners following adoption thereof.
-Notice shall be provided by posting the amended Design Review Guidelines on the Association website.
-The Board of Directors shall be charged with imposing fines on any Owner who violates these Guidelines, the Declaration, and/or the Construction Rules and Regulations pursuant to an adopted Fine Schedule, attached hereto as Exhibit A, as it may be amended from time to time.

-4. All exhibits hereto are incorporated herein by reference and are part of these Guidelines.
+Notice shall be provided by posting the revised Design Review Guidelines on the Association website.
+The Board of Directors shall be charged with imposing fines on any Owner who violates these Guidelines and/or the Construction Rules and Regulations pursuant to an adopted Fine Schedule, attached hereto as Exhibit A. - 4.
+All exhibits hereto are incorporated herein by reference and are part of these Guidelines. - C. Application

-C. Application

-All improvements within Buckhorn shall be required to follow these Guidelines.
+All improvements within Buckhorn shall be required to follow these Guidelines, subject to any variance request.
 Setbacks and other requirements may vary based on lot size, lot combination, and other circumstances.
-Density on each multi-family lot (M1 Lots) shall be determined and approved by the DRC and the Board of Directors.
+Density on each multi-family lot (M1 Lots) shall be determined and approved by the DRC and the Board of Directors and may be subject to Gunnison County approval.

-- 1. Concept - a.
-These Design Review Guidelines are meant to provide a framework by which to design and complete a proposed project.
+- D. Architectural Theme and Intent; Aesthetics - Architectural designs and selection of finish materials and color shall emulate the rural and historic ranching heritage of Buckhorn Ranch and surrounding areas.
+Structures should emulate the theme of "Mountain Rustic" in terms of architectural design and finish selections.
+The use of materials such as timbers, natural stone, reclaimed elements, and use of earth tones to promote a rustic elegance is highly recommended. - a.
+Examples of acceptable designs and design elements for the above architectural themes are embedded within these Guidelines. - 2.
+Concept - a.
+These Guidelines are meant to provide a framework by which to design and complete a proposed project.
 All proposed projects shall be architecturally compatible with the terms set forth in these Guidelines.
-Variances are permitted only as set forth hereunder. - b.
+Variances are permitted only as set forth hereunder.

+- b.
 Structures and improvements shall utilize as much natural material as possible, be aesthetically pleasing, and be harmonious with and integrated into the surrounding environment. - c.
-Designs must be unique and original while still conforming to these Guidelines.
-Excessive similarity or dissimilarity to other structures within the immediate vicinity will not be permitted, except that in the case of multi-family developments, similarity may or may not be permitted in the discretion of the DRC.
+Creative solutions and quality designs are expected of all proposed project submittals to the DRC. - d.
+All single family structures, multi-family buildings, commercial buildings, and other buildings within Buckhorn Ranch shall be original and distinguishable from other structures in Buckhorn Ranch while being harmonious with the surrounding environment as a whole and conforming to these Guidelines.
+Certain minor design elements may be repeated from improvement to improvement.
+Excessive similarity or dissimilarity to other structures within Buckhorn Ranch will not be permitted, except that in the case of multi-family developments, similarity may or may not be permitted in the discretion of the DRC.

-D. Acknowledgement
+E. Acknowledgement

-Each Owner acknowledges that the members of the Design Review Committee may change from time to time and that the interpretation, application and enforcement of these Guidelines for any proposed project, improvement or alteration might vary accordingly.
-Any proposals, plans or drawings for any completed or proposed alteration or modification shall not be deemed a waiver of any right for the DRC to withhold approval as to any similar proposals for other alterations or modifications.
+The DRC is empowered to deny plans, designs or projects that do not comply with the Guidelines in the DRC's discretion.
+Each Owner acknowledges that the members of the DRC may change from time to time and that the interpretation, application and enforcement of these Guidelines for any proposed project, improvement or alteration might vary accordingly.
+Any proposal, plans, or drawings for any completed or proposed alteration or modification shall not be deemed a waiver of any right for the DRC to withhold approval as to any similar proposals for other alterations or modifications.